AnaSilvaSwitch/devops-23-24-JPE-1231821/CA4/Part2/README.md

 across different environments.

 The Docker images for the web and db services were published to Docker Hub, facilitating easy distribution and deployment.
-Additionally, we utilized Docker volumes to manage database persistence and demonstrated how to interact with the database container to copy data files.
+Additionally, we used Docker volumes to manage database persistence and demonstrated how to interact with the database container to copy data files.

 By completing this assignment, we have reinforced the importance of containerization in modern software development and